 Dunmore House is situated right on the Wild Atlantic Way just 5 min drive outside the beautiful West Cork town of Clonakilty.
-As you drive out to Dunmore H ouse you are spoilt by breathtaking views of the ocean and the rugged landscape of West Cork.
+The drive out is pretty, but when you reach Dunmore House the views over Inchydoney and the bay are simply breathtaking.

-This very elegant Country house hotel has amazing views as it is situated on a hill side looking over Clonakilty Bay.
-The hotel was first opened in 1934 just as a guesthouse and in 1961 it became a hotel.
+Dunmore House was first opened in 1934 as a guesthouse and in 1961 it became a hotel.
 Over the years there have been many additions to the property, such as an extra 15 bedrooms with stunning sea views.
-There is a 9 hole golf course with club house to the rear, and on a sunny day you can sit outside on one of five different seating areas, one of which has a bar built in the shape of a boat, which looks fantastic.
+There is a 9 hole golf course with club house to the rear, and on a sunny day you can sit outside on one of five terraces, one of which has a bar built in the shape of a boat, and enjoy the sectacle of nature..

 This is a family run hotel, and there is a warm welcome on arrival.
-As a base for exploring West Cork it is particularly good, and all the staff are local and have a great knowledge of all the best things to see and do, so make sure to pick their brains.
+As a base for exploring West Cork it is particularly good: all the staff are local and have a great knowledge of all the best things to see and do, so make sure to pick their brains.

-The Adrift restaurant is a key component of the offering here.
-This smart contemporary dining room has magnificent views and an interesting and eclectic collection of modern art.
+Food is a key component of the offering here and smart, contemporary dining room has magnificent views and an interesting and eclectic collection of modern art.
 Indeed, the hotel also doubles as a gallery for the art collected over three generations, and there are some particularly lovely pieces.

 The menu is nicely put together and features, quite naturally, a great selection of seafood, as well as produce found from local growers and suppliers.
 I love to see plenty of West Cork produce on the menu; fresh seafood and shellfish from Union Hall, meats from Clonakilty craft butchers and organic produce from the surrounding West Cork countryside.
-If fish isn’t your thing, they also have some excellent local lamb, and an interesting Cypriot chicken dish is usually on the menu.
+If fish isn’t your thing, they also have some excellent local lamb, and a take on bacon and caggage from locally reared pigs.

-Anne Marie started with the homemade chicken liver pâté that was the very good, and came with a tangy yet sweet redcurrant jelly and good homemade sour dough bread.
+Abi had the the homemade chicken liver pâté that was the very good, and came with a tangy yet sweet redcurrant jelly and good homemade sour dough bread.

 **Dunmore House is a very popular wedding venue; as a setting for photos alone it’s a great location.
 Add to that tasteful decoration, splendid food and it’s easy to see why it is so popular.